Commonly asked Bank Interview questions and Their Answers

 Instead, try to mention good things about you that are related to that job and this will surely prove your usefulness.

-How to Answer :- Although these are not so common, but may be asked to anyone in an Interview.
+Although not so common, Puzzles type questions may be asked to anyone in any Interview.
 Here the interviewer doesn't really want to hear exact answer from you rather they want to see if you are able to analyze the correct problem or are you just trying to hurry up without taking the time to analyze and putting some effort.
 They just want to see your practical approach that will be useful during you job period.

 So If asked any puzzle type question, you should not Hurry up in telling the answer even if you know it.
 Even if you do not know the answer (and even can not find the answer), do not hurry up in saying NO. Rather you should draw the picture of problem on a paper(even if you know the answer) and take some time to analyze it (ask them if you do not understand it correctly).
 It will make them feel that you believe in analyzing the client requirement before reaching to any conclusion, which is a must.